noahonfyre/stardust/README.md

 - Sheltering (IV) increases armor points.
 ### Helmet Enchantments
 - Charisma (III) increases the limit of trade exhaustion.
+- Consuming (III) increases the limit of trade exhaustion.
 - Peering (III) removes enderman and piglin aggression.
 ### Chestplate Enchantments
 - Stealthiness (III) has no use currently.